priyankaahire/Javascript_Backend_node_Workshop/README.md

     6. npx webpack-dev-server --mode=development

-**Note: If you want to see the ts to js conversion first open a 2 commond promt not a Powesheel first Run the "tsc -watch" and in 2nd terminal run the "npx webpack-dev-server --mode=development"
+## Note: If you want to see the ts to js conversion first open a 2 commond promt not a Powesheel first Run the "tsc -watch" and in 2nd terminal run the "npx webpack-dev-server --mode=development"

-** if user want to Cretae js file in "src" folder and "Ts" file in typescript folder then need to be chnage the "tsconfig.json"
+## if user want to Cretae js file in "src" folder and "Ts" file in typescript folder then need to be chnage the "tsconfig.json"
     {
         "module": "commonjs",
         "rootDir": "./typescript",
         "target": "es6",
         "outDir": "./src",
     }

-Run the node project by installing below
+## Required Installation
     npm install -g typescript
     npm install @types/express
     npm install -g ts-node
     nodemon index.js //? using this no need to run the app every time nodemon --exec ts-node TodoRouterHandler.ts

-Then run postman all API

 # BackEnd
 1. Run nodemon --exec ts-node TodoRouterHandler.ts